Southern Yakutia (Sakha)

 “Believe me, my dear friend!
 The land between the

-can’t really tell who they are.”
+tell who they are.”

 “What did you fancy yourself to be while you were over

-there—a historian or archeologist of some sort?”
+there—a historian or archaeologist of some sort?”

 “Do not laugh at me, I implore you.
 Before I get back to the